mark1yankits/Train_List_Project/README.md

 - The backend is not yet deployed on the server, but it is working locally via npm run start:dev.
 Deployment to a cloud platform (such as Heroku or AWS) is planned for the near future.

--The application currently has a basic version with minimal UI/UX design.
+- The application currently has a basic version with minimal UI/UX design.
 This can be improved in the future.

--More complex search queries and filtering can be optimized for database performance.
+- More complex search queries and filtering can be optimized for database performance.